mathspp/mathspp/pages/02.blog/module-enum-overview/item.md

  - you can specify that a parameter expects values from an enumeration, letting you narrow down the values that static type checking will accept; and
  - in the worst case scenario, the enumeration itself documents the valid values in a readable way.

-In Python, you create an enumeration by defining a class[^1].
+In Python, you create an enumeration by defining a class[^3].
 Your class must inherit from `enum.Enum`, and then you create a class variable for each different value that you want to use:

-[^1]: Technically speaking, you can also create enumerations programmatically in a functional way.
+[^3]: It's not really dark magic.
+It's just code.

 ```py